rahulprabhakaran/Automatic-Fracture-Detection-Code/README.md

 is described in the manuscript titled ,"An automated fracture trace detection technique using the complex shearlet transform"(se-2019-104) that is submitted to Solid Earth Journal (https://www.solid-earth.net/).

-The files in this repository consists of four MATLAB scripts that perform the following functions:
+The MATLAB files in this repository consists of four MATLAB scripts that perform the following functions:
   1. Ridge_Ensemble_Generator.m
                                 -> creates a set of shearlet systems based on user-defined ranges and saves them as *.mat files
                                 -> reads a set of images of fractured rocks